d00ker/atomitter/README.md

 #atomitter#
 **atomitter** is just a wrapper for Twitter Web Client (aka [twitter.com](https://twitter.com)) based on [Atom Shell](https://github.com/atom/atom-shell)

 Why should one use it?
-Because atomitter suppots all twitter features right after twitter ads them to its own site and it's better than just a browser tab!
-It's a separated app!
+Because atomitter suppots all twitter features right after twitter adds them to its own site and it's better than just a browser tab!
+It's a separate app!

 ####Pros:####